-TIME: Tuesday, May 11, 2021 12:00 PM, Eastern Time

-PLACE: Annual Meeting to be held live via the Internet - please visit www.proxydocs.com/LUNA for more details.
+TIME: Tuesday, May 10, 2022 10:00 AM, Eastern Time PLACE: Annual Meeting to be held live via the Internet please visit www.proxydocs.com/LUNA for more details.

-This proxy is being solicited on behalf of the Board of Directors
+This proxy is being solicited on behalf of the Management

-The undersigned hereby appoints Scott A. Graeff and Eugene Nestro, and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of Luna Innovations Incorporated which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.
+The undersigned hereby appoints Scott A. Graeff and Eugene Nestro (the "Named Proxies"), and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of Luna Innovations Incorporated which the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.